 Conversely, humans are naturally prone to subconsciously categorize people.
-If team members view each other based on their preconceived notions of their nationalities, it can totally negate the benefits of diversity, and potentially even negatively impact creativity.
+If team members view each other based on the preconceived notions of their nationalities, it can totally negate the benefits of diversity, and potentially even negatively impact creativity.

-UNDER WHAT CONDITIONS DOES DIVERSITY TRAINING HELP OR HARM TEAMS?
+WHEN DOES DIVERSITY TRAINING HELP OR HARM TEAMS?

 However, the study also found that in teams that were less diverse, creativity was actually reduced when there were low positive diversity beliefs.
 So, when team members didn’t believe diversity to be beneficial, and there is little diversity present, diversity training had a negative impact on performance.

 The researchers also found minimal impact either way from diversity training on teams that already had a positive opinion of the value of diversity.